 Technology 6, 7, and 8 are courses designed to introduce a variety of tools and techniques which students can use to prepare for a career or introduce them to a field study they can pursue in college or trade school.
 An emphasis is placed on developing high-level thinking skills and creating knowledge and skills that will be used in everyday lives inside and outside of the educational setting.
 Students will develop an understanding of how science, math, and engineering are utilized to develop new products, processes, and technologies to solve problems and meet human needs.
 Students will utilize the design process to develop solutions to real world problems.
 Using project-based instruction students will apply STEAM applications in the completion of several technology projects.

 Technology 6 Units of Study:

-- Developing and improving typing skills Typing.com - Google Apps Docs, Slides, and Earth - Movie Maker WeVideo.com - Introduction to Coding Playcodemonkey.com, Tynker.com, and SCRATCH - Digital Citizenship Internet Safety and Ethics
+- Developing and improving typing skills Typing.com

+- Google Apps Docs, Slides, and Earth

+- Movie Maker WeVideo.com

+- Introduction to Coding codemonkey.com, Tynker.com, Microsoft Makecode Arcade and SCRATCH

+- Computer Hardware